hemashushu/xiaoxuan-core-assembly/docs/instructions.md

 - `dyncall(fn_pub_index:i32, value0, value1, ...)`
    dynamic call

+The identifier can be:

+- The name of function or data.
+- A relative name path, e.g. "sub_module::some_func".
+- A full name, e.g. "module_name::sub_module::some_data".

 The arguments to `*call` can be the return values of other instructions, or other functions or groups, as long as they have the same number of arguments.
 For example, if a function takes three arguments, it can composed of an instruction that returns one value and a function call that returns two values, e.g.:

 ```rust